She called exactly four hours after the earth stopped moving.

 like how our body’s most graceful state is to be at ease

-unlike that first summer we drove across country
+not unlike that summer we moved across country